10 Creepy Things Psychopaths Say: 10 Weird Things They Do

 1. Psychopathy: Clinical Features, Developmental Basis and Therapeutic Challenges: This paper provides a comprehensive overview of the clinical features, developmental basis, and potential treatment options for psychopathy.
 The authors discuss the characteristic traits of psychopathy, such as lack of conscience, pathological lying, manipulative behavior, and superficial charm.
 It also emphasizes the importance of considering the developmental basis and potential therapeutic interventions for psychopathy.

 2. A Broader View of Psychopathy: This American Psychological Association (APA) article provides a broader perspective on psychopathy, exploring the various factors that contribute to the development of psychopathic traits.
 The article highlights that psychopathy spans socioeconomic status, race, gender, and culture.
-It finds that individuals who score high on psychopathy scales can range from high-functioning executives to prison inmates, or even ones who show symptoms due to difficult life circumstances.
+It finds that individuals who score high on psychopathy scales can range from high-functioning executives to prison inmates, or even those who show symptoms due to difficult life circumstances.

 3. New Study Reveals Brain Basis of Psychopathy: This study, from the University of Turku, investigates the brain structure and function of individuals with psychopathy.
 The researchers found that the brain areas involved in emotions and their regulation are altered in both structure and function among people with psychopathic traits.
 This supports the notion that psychopathy may have a neurological basis, providing additional insight into the condition’s origin.